tytydraco/yessleep/out/Suit_and_Tie.md

 “He’s in a better place now.”

 Tears flowed again.
 “I hope so… If I had it my way, he’d be in his room right now, building some skyscraper with his magnet tiles.
 But, maybe he is.
 Just not here.”
 A rock grew in my throat and an opaque haze blurred my vision.
-“I’m sorry for… all this- can i get you coffee or a sandwich or something?”
+“I’m sorry for… all this- can I get you coffee or a sandwich or something?”

 “No no… I just wanted to swing by and say hi, I gotta unpack and’ll be at it all day.”